Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Network modeling

 Since we wanted to focus on the decisions behind the creation of links, we had to set up our experiments (simulations) in such way that those decisions were made under similar conditions compared to the empirical networks.
-If we were attempting to disclose how the collective effort that produced the terrestrial infrastructure was directed and organized, then we were not legitimate to modify the general situation in which such an effort took place.
-In particular, we considered that the set of settlements with their corresponding geographic locations and the amount of available resources -- here quantified as the total link length -- had to be the inputs of the models, not parameters to be fitted.
+If we were attempting to disclose how the collective effort that produced the terrestrial infrastructure was directed and organized, then we could not modify the general situation in which such an effort took place.
+In particular, we considered that the set of settlements with their corresponding geographic locations and the amount of available resources -- here quantified as the total link length -- had to be the inputs of the models, not the parameters to be fitted.
 We were not trying to understand why in southern Etruria there were not more or less or different settlements, or more or less roads.
 We are addressing the question of why and how the settlements that existed in the region built those roads instead of others.

-This approach has some relevant implications that we would like to discuss briefly.
-First of all, we were considering the economic development of the region, which was supposed to fix the costs the region could afford in terms of kilometers of routes, as a process unrelated with the transportation infrastructure.
-Although this is obviously not true -- roads were vital to the development and there was a clear feedback loop -- there were so many complex factors at play that was not feasible to model such relations in a simple formal way.
+This approach has implications that we would like to discuss.
+Firstly, we were considering the economic development of the region, which was supposed to fix the costs the region could afford in terms of kilometers of routes, as a process unrelated with the TTI.
+Although this is obviously not true -- roads were vital to the development and there was a clear feedback loop -- there were so many complex factors at play that it is not feasible to model such relations in a simple formal way.
 Therefore, to assume that the cost of the network at a given time is fixed externally, was the most reasonable (and useful) assumption at hand.